brunocfalcao/archer/README.md

 - [x] Command "php artisan pint"
 - [ ] Command "php artisan install:woops" (replaces ignition by filp/woops)
 - [ ] A scheduled configured way to clean the app cache
+- [ ] Command "php artisan archer:install"
-- [ ] Check out Laravel health to trigger certainb
+      - [ ] "php artisan vendor:publish --provider="Jubeki\LaravelCodeStyle\ServiceProvider"
       - [ ] ...
+- [ ] ...

 ### Nice to have

+- [ ] Check our Laravel Health and have some activations done
 - [ ] ...

 ### When I don't have nothing to do